Swarm (Marvel Comics): Powers and abilities

-Fritz von Meyer is a composite being of thousand bees driven by his human intelligence.
-He is also technically intangible, as well as his body's an aggregate of tiny forms.
-As Swarm, he can fly through the air, assume any shape or size at will, and mentally influence other bee's actions (the full range may extend over a hundred yards in radius).
-At this end, Swarm seemed capable of controlling a mutant bee queen and through her countless drones.
-He even has exhibited a limited amount of super strength.
-As von Meyer, he possesses expertise in beekeeping, robotics, and toxicology.
+Fritz von Meyer is a composite being of thousands of bees driven by his human intelligence.
+He is also technically intangible, as his body is an aggregate of tiny forms.
+As Swarm, he can fly, assume any shape or size at will, and mentally influence other bees through an ability called apikinesis.
+Additionally, Swarm possesses expertise in beekeeping, robotics, and toxicology.